ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     The RS signs the request with its own key (not the client instance's key or the token's key).

-3. The AS validates the token value and the client instance's request and returns the introspection response for the token.
+3. The AS validates the access token value and the client instance's request and returns the introspection response for the token.

 4. The RS fulfills the request from the client instance.